GuiGui0v0/guigui0v0.github.io/_posts/2022-08-20-Coding-Practice-3.markdown

 ### P5 Sketch
 <iframe width=500 height=500 src="https://editor.p5js.org/GuiGui0v0/full/2wX_FRQzK"> </iframe>

+### Concept

+The project's concept shows that "simple things can create complex patterns".
+Random maze generator in one line of Commodore 64 Basic [10 PRINT CHR$](https://www.youtube.com/watch?v=m9joBLOZVEo&t=58s) as presented by Casey Reas at the Eyeo Festival in Minneapolis, Minnesota in June 2011.
+The program uses the PETSCII character set, specifically 205.5 line character codes, plus random 1s or 0s, alternating between the / and \ characters, and then repeats without causing line breaks.
 I wanted to combine the design between the pattern and the interval, considering showing the letters of RMIT in the final project

 ### Code Comments
-Here the two core functions of processing are implemented: setup and drawing.
-By defining the canvas size and assigning values to the locations of our start and end points.
-<iframe width=900 height=400 src="https://www.alpharithms.com/wp-content/uploads/2049/step-1-create-a-line.jpg"> </iframe>

 {% highlight ruby %}
 let x=0;